 - Have immersive, hands-on experiences in small class settings.

 - Conduct research projects that give you practical experience.

-Our dual-degree engineering program allows students to complete a physics major at Lynchburg and pursue an engineering degree at the University of Virginia.
+In our physics/engineering dual-degree program, you can complete a physics major at Lynchburg and pursue a master’s degree in engineering at the University of Virginia.

 Assistant Professor of Physics